 The key concepts discussed in this section are not entirely unique to Python, but they are implemented in Python in ways that are not intuitive to new and experienced programmers alike.

 Dynamic Typing A frequent source of confusion is Python’s dynamic typing and its effect on variable assignments (name is synonymous with variable in this annex).
-In Python there are no static declarations of variables - they are created, rebound, and deleted dynamically.
+In Python static declarations of variables are never required - they are created, rebound, and deleted dynamically.
 Further, variables are not the objects that they point to - they are just references to objects which can be, and frequently are, bound to other objects at any time:

 a = 1 # a is bound to an integer object whose value is 1